Ada-Developers-Academy/ada-build/lessons/11-basic-data-structs/assignments/account-generator-cont.md

-# Student Account Generator Continued
+# Assignment: Student Account Generator Continued

 Now that we know about hashes, we will [refactor](https://en.wikipedia.org/wiki/Code_refactoring) your original account generator code to utilize arrays with hashes.
 Since each student has three pieces of data, we will utilize a hash to store these three pieces of data, related to one another.